 Here are some tips or questions to consider when looking at these types of lists:

 - What are the potential second- and third-order effects of some of these risks?
 Could they influence or undermine resources or capabilities we need to deliver our strategy?

 - For macro risks like the Global Risks Report, could they change demand over time for the products or services we provide?

 - Could these risks influence legislative or regulatory change?

-- For risks that might be more directly relevant to your organization or otherwise pique your interest, review the cited sources for more relevant information (99.98% of US residents could be re-identified after data was anonymized?
+- For risks that might be more directly relevant to your organisation or otherwise pique your interest, review the cited sources for more relevant information (99.98% of US residents could be re-identified after data was anonymized?
 Added to my reading list!)

 - For lists based on survey averages (such as the Global Risks Report), you might also consider looking at the outliers if that information is available.
-Is there something about those outliers (their perspective, sector, organization and other relevant context) that might make them more resonant for you and your objectives than the average?
+Is there something about those outliers (their perspective, sector, organisation and other relevant context) that might make them more resonant for you and your objectives than the average?

-- In the case of the Global Risks Report, pay more attention to the Appendices that include individual country rankings for the regions that you operate in (while keeping caveats about prioritization below into account)
+- In the case of the Global Risks Report, pay more attention to the Appendices that include individual country rankings for the regions that you operate in (while keeping caveats about prioritisation below into account)

 Take-outs and next steps

 In short, ‘Top Risks’ lists can be useful, just make sure to use them wisely.
 Sometimes they aren’t even risks – just trends.
 Look beyond the headline and identify what matters to you.

 To find out more about how effective frameworks in which to identify, consider and manage risks, download our free Enterprise Risk Management – How to manage risk effectively across the enterprise eBook.
 This will provide you with a comprehensive view of what true Enterprise Risk Management is and to learn how it addresses the inherent problems in the traditional, siloed non-enterprise approach.